 The program in elementary education prepares students to teach children in a variety of educational settings, including urban and suburban communities and public and private elementary schools.
 Students follow a suggested course of study with corresponding field experiences.
 Graduates earn the Master of Arts or Master of Education degree and are qualified for elementary school teacher licensure.
 Yet, not all graduates follow a career in teaching.
 A number of DePaul graduates in elementary education work in diverse settings such as museums, corporations, media and the arts.

-Students entering the program must be able and willing to devote themselves to a program requiring a minimum of 125-135 hours of daytime field experiences in schools.
-These school-based clinical experiences are completed in conjunction with methodology courses that require students to spend a regular periods of time in schools.
+Students entering the program must be able and willing to devote themselves to a program requiring a minimum of 106 hours of daytime field experiences in schools.
+These school-based clinical experiences are completed in conjunction with methodology courses that require students to spend regular periods of time in schools.
 In addition, the student must spend a minimum of 10 weeks in full-time student teaching.

-Illinois Professional Educator License with endorsement in Elementary Education (self-contained) (kindergarten-grade 9), an Illinois State Board of Education (ISBE) approved program
+Illinois Professional Educator License with endorsement in Elementary Education (self-contained general education) (grades 1-6), an Illinois State Board of Education (ISBE) approved program